Jaammerr/dice_jobs_scrapper/README.md

 ## Output

-The script will output a CSV file with name: `results.csv`
+The script will save all the scraped jobs into database in table `jobRequirements`.